Plume-org/Plume/docs/DEVELOPMENT.md

 ```

 And that's it!
 Once these new messages will have been translated, they will correctly be displayed in the requested locale!

+## Code Style

+For Rust, use the standard style. `rustfmt` can help you keeping your code clean.

+For CSS, the only rule is to use One True Brace Style.

+For JavaScript, we use [the JavaScript Standard Style](https://standardjs.com/).

+For HTML/Tera templates, we use HTML5 syntax.